Høylandsbygda: Farming village (1600 - 1850)

-By the early 17th century, there was more than ten major farms in today's Høylandsbygd, and it had become one of the biggest farming villages in the region.
+By the early 17th century, there was more than ten major farms in today's Høylandsbygda, and it had become one of the biggest farming villages in the region.
 There was a large variety of goods produced, from meat to corn and wool, and the village became one of the first to have organized export of goods to the neighbouring villages and regions, in addition to providing for themselves.
 The number of farms kept growing, and at its peak in 1822, the village had twenty-one separately registered farms.
 During the following years, as urbanisation began to affect the country in general, the number of farms and inhabitants began to decrease, and most of the smaller farms were incorporated into the larger ones.
 By 1850, the number of farms and inhabitants were 11 and 217, respectively, and by 1875, this number had shrunk to 9 and 174.